samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/PartsOfAMessage.md

 ## Message Syntax
 ### 格式
-1. All HTTP messages fall into two types: request messages and response messages.
-2. Request messages request an action from a web server.
-Response messages carry results of a request back to a client.
-3. Both request and response messages have the same basic message structure.
+1. Both request and response messages have the same basic message structure.
 Figure below shows request and response messages to get a GIF image
     <img src="./images/04.png" width="600" style="display: block; margin: 5px 0 10px 0;" />
-4. Here’s the format for a request message:
+2. Here’s the format for a request message:
     ```
     <method> <request-URL> <version>
     <headers>
     <entity-body>
     ```
-5. Here’s the format for a response message (note that the syntax differs only in the start line):
+3. Here’s the format for a response message (note that the syntax differs only in the start line):
     ```
     <version> <status> <reason-phrase>
     <headers>